jadecobra/python_tdd_exercises/source/list_comprehensions.rst

 *WOW!*

 You now know a couple of ways to loop through ``iterables`` and have your program make decisions by using ``conditions``.
-You also know how to do it with less words using ``list comprehensions``.
+You also know how to do it with less words using ``list comprehension``.
 Well done!